startinggravity/Drupal-8-Theme/README.md

 ## Using PatternLab

-The Twig version of Pattern Lab is provided with this theme.
-It will appear in your browser at "http://your-site/themes/your_theme/pattern-lab" or "http://your-site/themes/custom/your_theme/pattern-lab", depending on where you first placed your theme.

 To set patterns, follow instructions provided here: https://github.com/pattern-lab/patternengine-php-twig/blob/master/README.md

 To provide SCSS files to Pattern Lab, edit the Drupal theme Sass files.
-They will be automatically imported when you run `gulp`, `gulp generate-pattern-lab`, `gulp sass`, or `gulp sass-pattern-lab`.
+They will be automatically imported to Pattern Lab when you run `gulp`, `gulp generate-pattern-lab`, or `gulp sass-pattern-lab`.

+## For development

+The development of a theme using these files and configuation would normally proceed as follows:

+1. Provide pattern files in Pattern Lab to match markup in Drupal theme template files.
+The pattern lab files are based on Twig, the same theming engine used in Drupal 8.

+1. Edit Sass files to provide layout and styling.
+These files are replicated in Pattern Lab to largely eliminate redundant coding.

+1. Gulp commands provide automation of the development process.
+Under normal circumstances, the default command `gulp` is all that is needed to watch for file changes, process Sass files into CSS, trigger Drush to clear cache, and refresh the browser.

+1. Pattern Lab can be found at "http://your-site/themes/your_theme/pattern-lab" and "http://localhost:3000/themes/pattern-lab/pattern-lab/public/" (when Browsersync is running), or else "http://your-site/themes/custom/your_theme/pattern-lab" and "http://localhost:3000/themes/custom/pattern-lab/pattern-lab/public/" if you chose to place your theme inside a subdirectory "custom" in /themes.